 Planning a self-catered holiday in Scotland may not just be about getting away for a break.
 If you have a particular reason for booking your holiday, you will want to make sure your trip goes according to plan, and that your celebration goes off with a bang!

 A week or weekend away with family and friends is a great way to celebrate a special birthday, whether it is a 21st or a 60th, we know you will want it to be a memorable holiday.
 Wedding anniversaries are also a popular celebration, but it could be retirement, engagements or just a one off reunion of a large and widespread family!
-Whatever your reasons for having a bit of a 'knees up' we understand this event will be important to you, so here are a few things to consider when planning your stay.
+Whatever your reasons for having a bit of a 'knees up', here are a few things to consider when planning your stay.

-The best place to start if you are planning a special celebration at the house, is with us!
-Please let us know what you are planning, and we will do our very best to help you out!
-The owner will also need to know if you are planning a big one!
-Most of our properties are fantastic for a bit of a party, but some have their limitations, rules about inviting additional guests, and potential extra charges depending on the function, so to avoid disappointment it is always worth checking the property will be suitable for what you want to do.
+The owner will need to know if you are planning a big celebration.
+Most of our properties are fantastic for a bit of a party, but some have their limitations, rules about inviting additional guests, and potential extra charges depending on the function.
+To avoid disappointment it is always worth checking the property will be suitable for what you want to do.

 Depending on the kind of celebration you are having, you may want to plan some kind of music or entertainment .
 If you would like to hire a band or arrange a ceilidh, please let us know and we will contact the owner.
-Some properties may not be suitable for this kind of entertainment so it's worth checking and the owner may be able to recommend someone local who won't cost you too much to hire!
-If you are planning music whether it be a live band, or just an iPod dock, we do ask you to please consider the neighbours.
+Some properties may not be suitable for this kind of entertainment so it's worth checking and the owner may be able to recommend someone local who won't cost you too much to hire.
+If you are planning music, we do ask you to please consider the neighbours.
 Even our remotest properties may have farmers or estate workers living nearby, and noise can travel.
-We would ask that you respectfully turn off music at a reasonable time in the evening, even if you intend staying up late!
+We would ask that you respectfully turn off music at a reasonable time in the evening, even if you intend staying up late.

 And now for the boring bits…

-We all know accidents can happen, especially when everyone has let their hair down, but we to take a Good Housekeeping Deposit to cover this eventuality.
+We all know accidents can happen, especially when everyone has let their hair down.
+For this reason many owners take a Good Housekeeping (security) Deposit.
 Should you accidentally break anything, please let the housekeeper or owner know, they will be able to start making the arrangements to get it fixed if required.
-Please also be aware that the GHD also covers the owner for any undue cleaning and tidying required, and you can get charged if the property is not left in a reasonable state.
+Please also be aware that the Security Deposit also covers the owner for any undue cleaning and tidying required, and you may get charged if the property is not left in a reasonable state.